xabbu42/Master/arbeit.md

 definition $s{:}A$ is a subformula of $s+t{:}A$.

-We adapt the definition of correspondence (\ref{corr}) to G3lp proofs as follows: all topmost proof terms in active or principal formulas in the rules $(⊃ ⋅)$, $(⊃ +)$ $(⊃ !)$ and $({:} ⊃)$ correspond to each other.
-Notice that in the $(⊃ !)$ rule, the topmost proof term $t$ in the contraction formula therefore corresponds to the topmost proof term $!t$ in the principal formula.
-The proof term $t$ of the other active formula $!t:t:A$ on the other hand corresponds to the same proof therm $t$ in the principal formula.
+We adapt the definition of correspondence (\ref{corr}) to G3lp proofs as follows: all topmost terms in active or principal formulas in the rules $(⊃ ⋅)$, $(⊃ +)$ $(⊃ !)$ and $({:} ⊃)$ correspond to each other.
+Notice that in the $(⊃ !)$ rule, the topmost term $t$ in the contraction formula therefore corresponds to the topmost proof term $!t$ in the principal formula.
+The term $t$ of the other active formula $!t:t:A$ on the other hand corresponds to the same term $t$ in the principal formula.

-By this definition, families of proof terms in G3lp consist not of occurrences of a single term $t$ but of occurrences of subterms $s$ of a top level term $t$.
+By this definition, families of terms in G3lp consist not of occurrences of a single term $t$ but of occurrences of subterms $s$ of a top level term $t$.
 We will use $\bar{t}$ for the family of occurrences corresponding to the *top level* term $t$, i.e. seen as a